Beaten By A Hair

 The dog had a very strong track and actually ran the distance, which indicated to us that he was very, very definitely on the scent of Laura Hoatling.

 Police suspected foul play, but they had no suspects.
+We spoke to everyone that we could that

-had seen Laura or knew Laura within the last year or two, and no one could give us any reason for anyone to want to do any harm to her, have any harm to come to her.
+and no one could give us any reason for anyone to want to do any harm to her, have any harm to come to her.

-But police wondered why the bloodhound tracked Laura's scent to her back door when she was seen leaving the front door of her home on the morning she disappeared.
+But police wondered why the bloodhound tracked Laura's scent to her back door when she was seen leaving the front door of of her home on the morning she disappeared.

 Police suspected foul play in the disappearance of 23-year-old Laura Hoteling when a bloody pillow from Laura's bedroom was found in the woods near her home.

-To find out whether the blood on the pillow belonged to Laura, blood samples were taken from Laura's mother, Penny, and her brother Warren.
+To find out whether the blood on the pillow belonged to Laura, blood samples were taken from Laura's mother, Penny, and her brother, Warren.

 Using a DNA test called Restriction Fragment Length Polymorphism, or RFLP,

-Scientists concluded that the blood came from a biological offspring of Laura's mother, Penny, and was that of a biological sibling of Laura's brother, Warren.
+scientists concluded that the blood came from a biological offspring of Laura's mother, Penny, and was that of a biological sibling of Laura's brother, Warren.

+The blood on the pillow was that of Laura Hoteling.
 Next, scientists used another illuminating test on the mattress to look for blood that may have been cleaned up with water or detergents.

 Luminol is a chemical compound that reacts with the hemoglobin component in blood, causing it to glow in the dark.
+And it works with very minute traces.

 And once this begins to glow,